-A strong, sustainable preventive maintenance schedule is achievable with fleet management software.
+A strong, sustainable preventive maintenance schedule is vital for the upkeep of your fleet.
 Keeping your fleet well-maintained not only maximizes uptime and lengthens vehicle lifespan, but also ensures the safety of your assets on the road.

 Many fleets still use paper work orders and spreadsheets to manage their PM, which can be inefficient and cause vehicles to miss routine maintenance.
 Many fleet preventive maintenance schedules fall apart due to disorganization, leading to downtime and costly repairs.

-While you may have a fleet preventive maintenance schedule in place, check out these components of a highly effective preventive maintenance schedule to see how software can help you increase efficiencies.
+While you may have a fleet preventive maintenance schedule in place, check out these best practices to see how a fleet management system can help you increase efficiency.

 1. Set Service Reminders Based on Odometer Updates